veltman/learninglunches/maps/README.md

 Leaflet also speaks GeoJSON, so if we had a GeoJSON file with these coordinates we could feed it in directly:

     L.geoJson(states).addTo(map);

+You can use any tiles you want in Leaflet, including Google Maps.

+Another option is to use a popular maps service API, like Google Maps.
+In most cases you will still need to use JavaScript to make something detailed, but tools like Google Fusion Tables will allow you to make certain types of maps without writing any code.

 **Tiles**